apache/calcite/site/_docs/reference.md

 * Every `ROW` column type can have an optional [ NULL | NOT NULL ] suffix to indicate if this column type is nullable, default is not nullable.

+### The `VARIANT` type

+Values of `VARIANT` type are dynamically-typed.
+Any such value holds at runtime two pieces of information:
+- the data type
+- the data value

+Values of `VARIANT` type can be created by casting any other value to a `VARIANT`: e.g.
+`SELECT CAST(x AS VARIANT)`.
+Conversely, values of type `VARIANT` can be cast to any other data type `SELECT CAST(variant AS INT)`.
+A cast of a value of type `VARIANT` to target type T will compare the runtime type with T.  If the types are identical, the original value is returned.
+Otherwise the `CAST` returns `NULL`.

+Values of type `ARRAY`, `MAP`, and `ROW` type can be cast to `VARIANT`.  `VARIANT` values also offer the following operations:

+- indexing using array indexing notation `variant[index]`.
+If the `VARIANT` is obtained from an `ARRAY` value, the indexing operation returns a `VARIANT` whose value element is the element at the specified index.
+Otherwise this operation returns `NULL`
+- indexing using map element access notation `variant[key]`, where `key` can have any legal `MAP` key type.
+If the `VARIANT` is obtained from a `MAP` value that has en element with this key, a `VARIANT` value holding the associated value in the `MAP` is returned.
+Otherwise `NULL` is returned.
+If the `VARIANT` is obtained from `ROW` value which has a field with the name `key`, this operation returns a `VARIANT` value holding the corresponding field value.
+Otherwise `NULL` is returned.
+- field access using the dot notation: `variant.field`.
+This operation is interpreted as equivalent to `variant['field']`.
+Note, however, that the field notation is subject to the capitalization rules of the SQL dialect, so for correct operation the field may need to be quoted: `variant."field"`

 ### Spatial types